gtwodtke/deep_learning_with_DAGs/README.md

 - `init_blau_bootstrap.py`: Initiates `blau_bootstrap.py`.
 - `blau_bootstrap.sbatch`: Slurm script for `init_blau_bootstrap.py` on HPC.
 - `standardization.py`: Standardizes all computed results.
-- `sum_blau_bootstrap_ATE_XY.py`: Computes and plots 95% confidence intervals and point estimates on average total effect of X on Y.
-- `sum_blau_bootstrap_ATE_UY.py`: Computes and plots 95% confidence intervals and point estimates on average total effect of U on Y.
-- `sum_blau_bootstrap_ATE_NDENIE.py`: Computes and plots 95% confidence intervals and point estimates on natural direct and indirect effects of X on Y mediated by U.
+- `sum_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Computes and plots 95% confidence intervals and point estimates on average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.
-- `plot_blau_bootstrap_ATE_XY.py`: Plots point estimates and 95% confidence interval on average total effect of X on Y.
-- `plot_blau_bootstrap_ATE_UY.py`: Plots point estimates and 95% confidence interval on average total effect of U on Y.
-- `plot_blau_bootstrap_ATE_NDENIE.py`: Plots point estimates and 95% confidence interval on natural direct and indirect effects of X on Y mediated by U.
+- `plot_blau_bootstrap_<ATE_XY/ATE_UY/NDENIE>.py`: Plots point estimates and 95% confidence interval on average total effect of X on Y/ average total effect of U on Y/ natural direct and indirect effects of X on Y mediated by U.

 #### Subfolder: `sensitivity`
 Scripts for sensitive analysis on .